bloominstituteoftechnology/Django-RPG/notes.md

 '@login_required' checks if user is logged in before taking user to a view.
 If yes, user is directed to view.
 If not, user is redirected to the login page which has a default url which can be changed using a redirect_field_name

-'user = User.objects.create_user('john','lennon@thebeatles.com', 'johnpassword')' creates a user that can login.
+'user = User.objects.create_user('john','lennon@thebeatles.com', 'johnpassword')'- This is done in the python shell and it basically creates a user that can login.
 It is not a admin user.
 You do not have to call user.save() as it will save automaticcaly.
 You do need a user.save() if you to change the data

+#OAuth

+'django-allauth==0.35.0' - add oauthentication to the app using django allauth.
+Add this to the requirement.txt followed by a terminal command 'pip install -r requirements.txt'.

+'pip install django-allauth' - install all auth directly using pip

+* After installing new frameworks, always go to the setting.py file in your app and add the new framework to the list of installed apps.
+INSTALLED_APPS = [
+    'charactercreator',
+    'armory',
+    'django.contrib.admin',
+    'django.contrib.auth',
+    'django.contrib.contenttypes',
+    'django.contrib.sessions',
+    'django.contrib.messages',
+    'django.contrib.staticfiles',

+    # sites important for auth and deployment
+    'django.contrib.sites',
+    'allauth',
+    'allauth.account',
+    'allauth.socialaccount',
+    'allauth.socialaccount.providers.github'
+]

+* Getting All Auth working
+    1. http://django-allauth.readthedocs.io/en/latest/installation.html#django - Gives more instruction for all auth installation

+    2. Afterward, login to admin, go to sites and change domain name 'example.com' into the domain name which you can find by looking at your url.
+By default, it is either localhost or in most case 4 numbers separated by a period with most common being '127.0.0.1'.
+Set this as both the domain name and display name

+    3. Go to your oauth provider and follow its instructions e.g https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/ for Github

+    4. Add the secret keys given by the Provider into your social account tab in the admin web page.

+'127.0.0.1' - default domain name

 # Other Debugging Stuff